 At each building/grade level, procedures will be implemented to regulate and control the use of cell phones and electronic devices.
 Students found in violation of established building level protocols may be subject to consequences and may be required to participate in restorative practices to support their growth.
-The overarching philosophy is that cell phones and electronic devices are an important personnel and societal resource.
-It is essential that students develop habits for appropriate contextual use.
+It is essential that students develop habits for appropriate cell phone use.